-- 2.9.1.2 Offer adequate choice and availability of primary, specialty, acute care, behavioral health and long term services and support Providers that meet CMS and the Department standards as provided in Section 2.8.2; - 2.9.1.3 At all times, cover the appropriate level of service for all Emergency Services and non-Emergency Services in an appropriate setting. - 2.9.1.4 The Contractor shall provide a mechanism for an Enrollee to obtain a second opinion from a qualified Provider, whether Affiliated or non-Affiliated, at no cost to the Enrollee.
+- 2.9.1.4 The Contractor shall provide a mechanism for an Enrollee to obtain a second opinion from a qualified Provider, whether Affiliated or non-Affiliated, at no cost to the Enrollee.
 The Contractor will assist in coordinating obtaining any second opinion from a non-Affiliated Provider. - 2.9.1.5 Offer adequate choice and availability of Providers as follows: - 2.9.1.5.1 PCP to Enrollee Ratio.
 The Contractor's maximum PCP panel size shall be six hundred (600) Enrollees.
 If Contractor does not satisfy the PCP requirements set forth above, the Contractor may demonstrate compliance with these requirements by demonstrating that (i) the Contractor's full time equivalent PCP ratios exceed ninety percent (90%) of the requirements set forth above, and (ii) that Covered Services are being provided in the Service Area in a manner what is timely and otherwise satisfactory.
 The Contractor shall comply with § 1932(b)(97) of the Social Security Act. - 2.9.1.6 Reasonably accommodate Enrollees and ensure that the programs and services are as accessible (including physical and geographic access) to an individual with disabilities as they are to an individual without disabilities.
 The Contractor and its Network Providers must comply with the ADA (28 C.F.R. § 35.130) and § 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794) and maintain capacity to deliver services in a manner that accommodates the needs of its Enrollees.
 The Contractor shall have written policies and procedures to assure compliance, including ensuring that physical, communication, and programmatic barriers do not inhibit individuals with disabilities from obtaining all Covered Services from the Contractor by: - 2.9.1.6.1 Providing flexibility in scheduling to accommodate the needs of the Enrollees; - 2.9.1.6.2 Providing interpreters or translators for Enrollees who are Deaf or hard of hearing, visually impaired, and those who do not speak English; - 2.9.1.6.3 Ensuring that individuals with disabilities are provided with reasonable accommodations to ensure effective communication, including auxiliary aids and services.
-Reasonable accommodations will depend on the particular needs of the individual and include but are not limited to:
+Reasonable accommodations will depend on the particular needs of the individual and include but are not limited to: - 2.9.1.6.3.1 Providing large print (at least 16-point font) versions of all Written Materials to individuals with visual impairments; 2.9.1.6.3.2 Ensuring that all Written Materials are available in formats compatible with optical recognition software;